Ederson (footballer, born 1993): Fenerbahçe

 On 2 September 2025, Ederson joined Süper Lig club Fenerbahçe on a three-year contract with option for a further year.

-On 14 September 2025, he made his debut with the team in a 1-0 Süper Lig victory against Trabzonspor.
-On 24 September 2025, he made his continental debut with the team in a UEFA Europa League match against Dinamo Zagreb.
+On 14 September, he made his debut with the team in a 1–0 Süper Lig victory against Trabzonspor.
+On 24 September, he made his continental debut with the team in a UEFA Europa League match against Dinamo Zagreb which was resulted in a 3–1 away defeat.